-When sizing a solar collecting system for a domestic hot water application, you have to first establish the approximate load or usage for the application and secondly, it is strongly recommended (almost absolutely) to provide a supplemental or back-up heat source to ensure adequate domestic hot water is available whenever it is needed.
-The following is a quick example:
+When sizing a solar collecting system for a domestic hot water application, you have to first establish the load for the application and secondly, it is strongly recommended (almost absolutely) to provide supplemental or a backup heat source to ensure adequate domestic hot water is available whenever it is needed.

+Here is a quick example:

-Family of 5 has an expected hot water usage of 20 gallons per person per day.
+• Family of 5 has an expected hot water usage of 20 gallons per person per day.
 (20 gallons is an accepted multiplier for establishing hot water needs) 5 X 20 = 100 gallons a day.

-How many BTU/h's are required to heat the water?
-To determine this, you have to multiply the gallons by weight of a gallon of water (8.33 lbs per gallon) by the Delta T of water.
-(What temperature rise, or Delta T, do you want to achieve?
-80°F is a desirable temperature rise.
-The water comes in from the street at 40°F and it is to be elevated to 120°F in the tank.)
-Calculating, 100 gallons per day X 8.33 X 80°F = 66,640 BTU/day.
+• How many BTU/H are required to heat the water?
+You have to multiply the gallons by weight of a gallon of water (8.33 lbs per gallon) by Delta T of water.
+(What temperature rise do you want to achieve?
+80° F is a desirable temperature rise.
+The water comes in from the street at 40° F and it is elevated to 120° F in the tank.)
+100 gallons per day X 8.33 X 80° F = 66,640 BTU/day.

-What type of collector do you want to use?
-From last month's article, we discussed flat plate collectors and evacuated tube collectors.
-Each has its own advantages and limitations.
+• What type of collector do you want to use?
 For domestic hot water heating in the Northeast, flat plate panels are probably the most economical in terms of cost vs. performance.

-The next step is to select the number of panels required to meet the BTU/day load for heating the domestic water.
-In the solar industry, there is an organization called the SRCC [Solar Rating and Certification Corporation].
+• Now you have to select the number of panels required to meet the BTU/day load for heating the domestic water.
+In the solar industry there is an organization called the SRCC.
 This organization certifies all the manufacturers' capacity ratings for their panels (both flat plate collectors and the evacuated tube collectors.)
 They provide these SRCC rating sheets that list BTU/day capacities for the collectors.
 The performance of each panel is affected by climate, temperature differences and application (pool heating, water heating or air conditioning).
 Continuing with our example, one manufacturer's flat plate collector has a BTU/s.f./day rating of 22,000 BTU/day.
-To meet the load, you would select 3 panels.

-Once the number of panels has been selected, you need to determine the total flow rate requirements.
+To meet the load, you would select 3 panels. • Once the number of panels has been selected, you need to determine the total flow rate requirements.
 Continuing with our example, the selected panel has a flow requirement of .79 gpm with a pressure drop of .25 inches water column.
-So in this system, the total flow that needs to be circulated through the three panels is 2.4 gpm.
+So in this system, the total flow that needs to be circulated through the 3 panels is 2.4 gpm.

-Select piping size between the collectors using typical industry standards.
+• Select piping size between the collectors using typically industry standards.
 A good rule of thumb is:

-• 1/2" pipe will support 2-4 collectors.
+- 1/2" pipe will support 2-4 collectors

-• 3/4" pipe will support 4-8 collectors.
+- 3/4" pipe will support 4-8 collectors

-• 1" pipe will support 8-12 collectors
+- $1"\,pipe\,\,will\,\,support\,\,8\text{-}12\,\,collectors$

-Now you have to size the storage tank.
-Generally speaking, the storage tank should be sized to handle the gallons/day required for the system.
-In our example, we calculated a 100 gallons/day need, so a 119 gallon tank would be selected.
-Another school of thought suggests having a 1:1-2:1 ratio between the storage tank volume in gallons to the collector area in square feet.
+• Now you have to size the storage tank.
+Generally speaking the storage tank should be sized to handle the Gallons/Day required for the system.
+Continuing with our example, we calculated a 100 Gallons/Day need so a 119 gallon tank would be selected.
+Another school of thought suggests having a 1:1 - 2:1 ration between the storage tank volume in gallons to the collector area in square feet.
 In our example, the tank volume is 119 gallons and the collector area is 109 square feet.
-This would work out to 1:1-1:0 ratio.
+This would work out to 1:1 - 1:0 ratio.

-How do you size the solar pump?
+• How do you size the Solar Pump?
 The same rules apply as they would for any other hydronic application:

-What are my BTU needs?
-What are my flow require-
+- What are by BTU needs? - What are my flow requirements?
+(2.4gpm)

-ments?
-(2.4gpm) • What is the pressure drop?
-(3/ 4" pipe would be used between the storage tank and the collector panels up on the roof.
-How many feet of pipe multiplied by the pressure drop of 2.4 gpm flowing through 3⁄4", plus the panel's pressure drop?)
+• What is the pressure drop?
+(3/4" pipe would be used between the storage tank and the collector panels up on the roof.
+How many feet of pipe x the pressure drop of 2.4 gpm flowing through 3/4" plus the panel's pressure drop?)